2024 Solar Incentives Guide for New Ulm, MN - Tax Credits & Rebates

 Federal Solar Incentives

-To know exactly how much the ITC could save you, speak with your local New Ulm solar panel installer.
+To better understand how the ITC will apply to you, speak to your local New Ulm solar panel installer and request more information.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
 The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-At this point, the credit percentage will see a slight decrease annually until the program expires in 2035.
-Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+After 2032, the percentage will see a slight decrease annually until the program expires in 2035.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

-More information about the new Inflation Reduction Act can be found here.
-Your local New Ulm solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local New Ulm solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives